conda-forge/conda-forge.github.io/docs/maintainer/maintainer_faq.md

 If you are seeing this error after installing a package locally, then you are missing an [OpenGL](https://en.wikipedia.org/wiki/OpenGL) provider in your system dependencies.
 This is more likely to happen in headless systems with no graphics (servers, Docker images, etc).
 To fix it, you must install a provider like [Mesa](https://www.mesa3d.org/) with your system package manager, for example (check your distro documentation for exact packages):

 - Debian/Ubuntu-based distributions: `sudo apt-get install libgl1-mesa-dri libglx-mesa0 libegl-mesa0`
-- Fedora-based distributions: `sudo dnf install `sudo dnf install mesa-libGL mesa-libEGL mesa-dri-drivers`
+- Fedora-based distributions: `sudo dnf install mesa-libGL mesa-libEGL mesa-dri-drivers`

 <a id="mfaq-qt-load-xcb"></a>